Frequently Asked Questions

 Safety is a priority.
 The wide LRT stop platforms are accessed via accessible signalized intersections/crosswalks and there is a physical barrier between the platform and adjacent road lane.
 Safety and accessibility will be key considerations throughout the planning and detailed design process.

-Yes, all LRT vehicles will be accessible.
+Yes, all LRT vehicles and stops will be accessible.